miage-lille/troll-of-fame/README.md

 > - For any `Troll` and any 2 elves elf1 and elf2, assuming elf1 is different from elf2, troll after killing elf1 must be different from `Troll` after killing elf2
 > - Write an injective property test to check that

-This ensures that iGotOne always updates the provided `Troll` in a unique way.
+This ensures that i_got_one always updates the provided `Troll` in a unique way.